bchcohenlab/academic-kickstart/content/authors/gillian-miller/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 -
 ---

-Juliana graduated from Boston University in May 2021 with a bachelor’s degree in psychology.
-Topics of her previous research include quality of life in Parkinson's Disease, language acquisition and development in individuals with and without autism, and genetic and environmental correlates of learning disorders.
-She is interested in studying brain development and disorders using neuroimaging techniques such as MRI and is excited to explore this interest at the Cohen Lab.
-In the future, she plans to pursue her PhD in clinical psychology and continue her research on children with neurodevelopmental disorders.
-In her free time, she enjoys photography, traveling, learning languages, and playing the violin.
+Gillian graduated from Johns Hopkins University in 2020 with a bachelor’s degree in Cognitive Science and Psychology.
+Her main area of focus is autism research, with particular interest in MRI-based methodologies.
+She has previously been involved in research on movement and reading in autism and has worked in inpatient and outpatient clinical settings.
+In the future, Gillian plans to pursue a PhD in clinical psychology and conduct autism research that focuses on underrepresented groups.